Features of Nxtwave Full Stack Development Course

 - Advanced Functions: Callbacks, Promises, and Async/Await.

-- This Keyword, Scope & Hoisting: Core behavior of JS runtime.
+- This Keyword, Scope & Hoisting: These are core behavior of JS.

 - Array Methods: map, filter, reduce – powerful tools for working with data.